-Eto'o, who earns around 20 million pounds per season with Anzhi Makhachkala, says: "Football has given me everything and I feel the obligation to give something back to my people.
+Eto'o, who earns around £20m per season with Anzhi Makhachkala, says: "Football has given me everything and I feel the obligation to give something back to my people.
 There's nothing better and nothing makes me happier than to share with those who are in need."

 The Michael Essien Foundation strives to provide basic infrastructure, such as clean drinking water, public toilets and libraries to the 'underprivileged' around his hometown of Awutu Breku, Ghana.
 The building of a borehole was of particular, poignant concern for Essien, who lost an older brother to a tragic accident while fetching water for the family.
-The Foundation also teaches basic skills aimed at empowering women.
-That part is in honor of his mother, who he describes as "the pillar behind me".
+The Foundation also teaches basic skills aimed at empowering women; that part is in honour of his mother, who he describes as "the pillar behind me".

 "Poverty is everywhere, but in African countries of course it is worse," Essien recalls.
 "And so we have to give back and make things a bit better."